manos/puppet-zookeeper-config-data/README.md

 I'll probably write a watcher for specific purposes, that checks the server lists (children in the tree below $site_name, from the above example), and removes non-responsive ones daily.
-That's good enough, as haproxy won't send data to down backends anyway.
+That's good enough, as haproxy won't send requests to down backends anyway.

 In fact, zkdel() can take an argument to remove anything with a timestamp older than N time (and leave a minimum number of nodes).